arnavgupta70/query_processor/README.md

 1. (Optional) Train the Model Manually
 If you want to train the classifier before running the main app:

-`poetry run python train_query_classifier.py`
+    poetry run python train_query_classifier.py

 This script uses a small, hardcoded dataset to train a Logistic Regression model, saving it to query_classifier.joblib.

 2. Run the Application
-### If you have the Poetry shell activated
+If you have the Poetry shell activated
     python main.py

-### Or, from outside the poetry shell
+Or, from outside the poetry shell
     poetry run python main.py

-If query_classifier.joblib is not found, do Step 1 and try again.
+If `query_classifier.joblib` is not found, do Step 1 and try again.

 3. Flow
-- Model Check: If query_classifier.joblib doesn’t exist, main.py triggers a training script subprocess.
+- Model Check: main.py starts the process.
 - Classification & Prompt: prompt_selector.py loads the model, categorizes the query, and builds a tailored prompt.
 - Cohere Call: ai_client.py calls Cohere’s Chat API using your API key.
 - Response Parsing: response_parser.py cleans or enriches the AI’s text.